andmos/Coffee/CoffeeOrigins.md

 * Tobacco
 * Sweet, dark fruit

 Papua New-Guinea is one of the world's least urbanized countries.
-It has magnificent scenery with jagged mountain peaks, active volcanoes, paradise-like sandy beaches and dense rain forest.
+It has magnificent scenery with jagged mountain peaks, active volcanoes, paradise-like sandy beaches and dense rain forests.
 There are more than a thousand different tribal cultures, many of them almost cut off from the modern world.
 Coffee is grown in the mountains on small farms or plantations and almost all the coffee is processed.
 Old coffee trees grow well in rich volcanic soil and coffee production is an important nutrient base for many local communities.

 ## Central America